djghis/ecommerce-trial-amazon/README.md

 As this site is still in development this might not be the latest version.

 https://clone-99b81.web.app/

+The app is running on Stripe test payment use card 4242 4242 4242 4242  MM/YY 4242 cvc 424 zip 42424
+This will simulate payment and let you access your past orders.

 # Getting Started with Create React App